Search for single production of vector-like $T$ quarks decaying into $Ht$ or $Zt$ in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Systematic uncertainties

 The impact of several sources of systematic uncertainty on the normalisation of signal and background and/or the shape of the $\meff$ distributions is considered.
 Each systematic uncertainty is considered to be correlated across processes, channels, and bins of the signal discriminant, unless explicitly stated otherwise.
 Uncertainties from different sources are considered to be uncorrelated with each other.

 The leading sources of uncertainty in this search arise from the modelling of the \ttbar\ and single-top $Wt$ backgrounds, the flavour-tagging efficiencies ($b$, $c$ and light), and the jet mass resolution.
 The relative contributions of these uncertainties vary depending on the analysis region, and therefore their relative impact on the search sensitivity depends on the signal process being considered.
 The following sections describe each of the systematic uncertainties considered in this analysis.
+An overview of the combined impact of the different groups of systematic uncertainties is furthermore given in Table~\ref{tab:GroupedImpact}.